The complete guide to understanding Scope 1, 2, and 3 emissions

 The Global Warming Potential (GWP) is a unit of measure of the relative radiative effect of a given GHG compared to another GHG over a chosen time horizon from 20 up to 500 years and uses carbon dioxide (CO2) as a reference gas.
 CO2 represents, according to the GHG Protocol, the main greenhouse gas contributing to about 80% of the overall warming effect of current emissions.

 Therefore, the main idea behind the GWP is to compare the impact of different gases on global warming over a given time, relative to the emissions of one ton of CO2 emissions.
-An example is the following comparison between CO2 emissions, methane, and nitrous oxide, which are the greenhouse gases with the significant impact on climate change: While methane stays in the atmosphere for approximately a decade and nitrous oxide for around 120 years, CO2 remains in the atmosphere for up to 1000 years.
+An example is the following comparison between CO2 emissions, methane, and nitrous oxide, which are the greenhouse gases with the significant impact on climate change.
+While methane stays in the atmosphere for approximately 12 years and nitrous oxide for around 109 years, CO2 remains in the atmosphere for up to several thousand years.

-Measured over 20 years, methane is 56 times more potent than CO2 in causing global warming, while nitrous oxide is 280 times more potent.
-These values refer to the Global Warming Potential (GWPs) of the mentioned gases.
+Measured over 100 years, methane, which is the second largest contributor to climate change, is 27.9 times more potent than CO2 in causing global warming, while nitrous oxide is 273 times more potent.

 Based on the GWPs of the different gases, the metric measure carbon dioxide equivalent (CO2e) is used to calculate the Corporate Carbon Footprint.
 It accounts for in Tonnes of CO2e the carbon dioxide emissions and other greenhouse gas emissions, such as methane, nitrous oxide, and others, associated with a company, its operations, and value chains.